Dear Friends,

 I’ve been thinking about “rhythms” lately….the rhythms of weather, both daily and seasonally…or how about the rhythms of being busy or relaxed?
 Maybe this topic came up because I am in the process of creating my own daily rhythm, instead of responding to the demands of working for an employer.
 And I was thinking that many of the rhythms in people’s lives are imposed from the outside…a child needs you? you respond immediately.
 Refrigerator breaks? time to research brands and set up delivery.
 Friends ask for some time to visit or become too busy for a visit? you respond as it unfolds.

 I was looking at one of our tall trees the other day, wondering when the leaves will arrive.
-As I considered the life of a tree, I realized picture of a tree about to bloomthe tree has a very slow rhythm.
+As I considered the life of a tree, I realized the tree has a very slow rhythm.
 Unlike you and me, who dart around to complete, accomplish or do.
 The tree?
 It knows it’s job is to be.
 That’s all, just be.
 And it’s purpose in life, its “treeness,” is to be a tree.
 It’s calling is to wait, be, and slowly move through the yearly changes.
 The tree, by BEing, seemed to be teaching me about my own call to be.

 Here’s my question for you.
 Is it possible to look at our lives and make choices that influence the patterns we follow every day?
 Can our rhythm be shaped from the inside, not just from outside influences?
 Can we respect our personal rhythms and make adjustments so we are living with greater connection to our true self and to the Divine?
 I’ve a friend who takes a “pause” after a meeting or encounter and checks in with herself.
 Instead of rushing to the next task, she is making a practice of listening inside, then trusting what she hears.
 She’s finding this new rhythm is keeping her more grounded and more “in the moment.”